Introverts at Work: 9 Ways to Take Advantage of Office Introverts

 What segment of the population is reading this?
 Are you

-The movement that introvert's are cool started about 4-years ago, around the time Susan Cain published her book Quiet.
+The movement that introverts became cool was about four years ago, around the time Susan Cain published her book .
 After that media, including bloggers and authors, started writing on the subject of introverts and how they're misunderstood.
-Eventually people got sick of hearing about it.
+Eventually, people got sick of hearing about it.
+Quiet

 People Still Don't 'Get It'